wajdikanzali/ReactJs_e-commerce/README.md

 - MongoDB.
 - SemanticUI

-This projects can be useful for programmers, you will learn a lot and have an idea about how synchronise those technologies are in one porject,
+This projects can be useful for programmers, you will learn a lot and have an idea about how Synchronized those technologies are in one porject,

 Stay in tuned, The project will get better I will use several new advanced features such as security, unit test using Jest...